skipperkongen/webcoprocessor/code/README.md

 # Try the demo

-The is a small demo of the web co-processor idea in the [code](./code) directory.
 To try the demo, do the following:

 ```bash
 cd code # this directory